Latvian Land Reform of 1920: Objective

 The main objectives of the reform were several - the creation of new farms and the expansion of already existing smallholder farms, by so doing, the division of land of former large-scale farms into smaller land areas, thereby acquiring land for the creation of new farms.
 The creation of various economic enterprises, the satisfaction of social and cultural needs, is understood as implicit agrarian reform tasks as a consequence of the implementation of the reform.
 The aim of the reform was also to find opportunities for the expansion of cities and towns, which means that the territories borrowed from the state reserve reserved areas for the development of populated areas.

 Land reform law

-The various parts of Land reform law has been adopted by Constitutional Assembly of Latvia at different times:
+The various parts of Land reform law have been adopted by Constitutional Assembly of Latvia at different times: